Tomato Dirt answers your canning tomatoes FAQs (frequently asked questions).

 Q. Should I use a water bath canner or a pressure canner to process tomatoes?

-A. Tomatoes can be processed safely either way.
-Tomatoes face two potential dangers when canned at home: bacteria and enzymes that harbor molds and yeasts.
 The boiling water bath method is safe because boiling water (212ºF) inactivates enzymes.
 When acid (in the form of lemon juice) is added to fruit, inactivating many bacteria, tomatoes processed in a water bath canner are safely preserved.
-A pressure canner heats to a temperature of 240ºF for safe tomato processing, both inactivating enzymes and destroying bacteria.
-Added lemon juice isn’t necessary in pressure canner processing because of the higher temperatures.

 Q. Can I use a regular pressure cooker to pressure can tomatoes?

 A. A regular pressure cooker is not recommended.
+We recommend a pressure canner.

 Q. What kind of jars should I use for canning?